Thorne-Musau/SaFra-Healthcare/README.md

 - Geographical_Code: Geographical coordinates of the respondent's location.
 - Geographical_Address: Address of the respondent

----
-### Methodology
+## Methodology
----

-The ``Logistic Regression ``, `` Random Forest `` and `` SVM `` models aim at predicting whether a person has a Medical Incurance cover or not .
+The ``Logistic Regression``, ``Random Forest`` and ``SVM`` models aim at predicting whether a person has a Medical Incurance cover or not .
 By precise Feature Engineering and prioritizing key factors, the model's accuracy increses and aims to provide valuable information and insights to make valuable decisions that can be used by Medical Insurance cover companies in marketing their covers.

-### Courtesy
+## Courtesy
 Data was compiled and consolidated by ``SaFra Data.``